LG WTR1132WF review

 View more details.

-The maximum noise level is recorded during the spin cycle and is measured one metre away from the machine and one metre above the ground.
+The maximum noise level is recorded during the spin cycle of the tested program, and is measured one metre away from the machine and one metre above the ground.
 Typically, the noise level of these machines is similar to that of a normal conversation (about 65dB).
 It's not an absolute measurement, the acoustics of your home will determine exactly how a machine sounds in use, but it's a good comparative measure.

 -